harrisonlab/phytophthora/assembly/pacbio_assembly.md

 ```

 ```
-strain: 414	species: P.cactorum
-the number of SigP gene is:	70912 the number of SigP-RxLR genes are:	1876 the number of SigP-RxLR-EER genes are:	220
-Merged RxLR-EER regex proteins:197

-strain: 404	species: P.cactorum
-the number of SigP gene is:	55547 the number of SigP-RxLR genes are:	1519 the number of SigP-RxLR-EER genes are:	194
-Merged RxLR-EER regex proteins:	170

-strain: 415	species: P.cactorum
-the number of SigP gene is:	60266 the number of SigP-RxLR genes are:	1591 the number of SigP-RxLR-EER genes are:	192
-Merged RxLR-EER regex proteins:	168

-strain: 416	species: P.cactorum
+strain: 414_v2	species: P.cactorum
-the number of SigP gene is:	61712 the number of SigP-RxLR genes are:	1621 the number of SigP-RxLR-EER genes are:	192
+the number of SigP gene is:	65593 the number of SigP-RxLR genes are:	1782 the number of SigP-RxLR-EER genes are:	219
-Merged RxLR-EER regex proteins:	168
+Merged RxLR-EER regex proteins:	196
 ```